buddhadonthavemoney/multi-cloud/README.md

 # Multi-Cloud TicTacToe + Kubernetes Infrastructure

-This repository combines a **realtime multiplayer TicTacToe application** and a **production-ready multi-cloud Kubernetes infrastructure**.
+This repository combines a **realtime multiplayer TicTacToe application** and a **multi-cloud Kubernetes infrastructure**.
 The goal is to demonstrate a full, cloud-agnostic deployment pipeline—from app to cluster—using reusable Terraform modules for AWS and GCP.

 ## What’s Inside